Myles Straw Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.2 K/9, the second-worst in MLB.
+- The Nationals pitching staff is 29th in the league with a collective 7.1 strikeouts per nine innings.

-- The Nationals have a 4.94 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.

-- Williams (1-1) starts for the Nationals, his third of the season.
+- Kuhl (0-0) gets the starting nod for the Nationals, his third of the season.

-- In his last time out on Sunday, the righty tossed 5 1/3 innings against the Colorado Rockies, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Sunday, the right-hander threw five innings against the Colorado Rockies, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.